Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	20. Technological smoothness:  3/5
 	21. Technological extremophilia:  5/5
 	22. Stress/boredom rating:  5/5 (Screaming)
+	23. Me-points:  1/3
-	23. Kind of person most protected:  Sociopaths
+	24. Kind of person most protected:  Sociopaths
-	24. Special categories:  Rehabilitative, Asexual, Failsafe
+	25. Special categories:  Rehabilitative, Asexual, Failsafe
-	25. Conversion potential:  Panarchy<->Imperial (limited); Empire<->Commonwealth (limited)
+	26. Conversion potential:  Panarchy<->Imperial (limited); Empire<->Commonwealth (limited)
 25. Jaunting Grid
 	1. Mechanism proposal:  One of the themes of the Old Empire is that 'instantaneous' is relative, and another theme seems to be that redefinitions aren't necessarily dishonest.
 Cultivating a population that is comfortable taking its time and trusting in immortality also yields increasing time-tolerance for transit.
 Developing a population that enjoys 'relatively instantaneous' travel systems may be advantageous in some ways.
 	2. Mechanism proposal:  Given the creative dishonesty of the Old Empire, people who "travel" via jaunting grid also may not be going *anywhere*.
 They might just have active imaginations.
 They study other people and other places.
 The information is probably valid.
 People who are content to "travel" in this fashion put relatively less burden on air travel and other logistical systems.
 More books get shipped, but fewer people.
 If society is very trustworthy, people who 'travel' this way are also better at providing services to places they've never met and people who are from them.
 Being able to comprehend very distant places increases the degree to which society can increase in scale.